Summer divorce court appearances can be a challenge to pull off But You Can Stay Cool With These Tips

 - Keep alert by avoiding heavy meals and instead have a salad with a little bit of protein (tuna, sardines, lettuce, dill, tomatoes, olives, pasta, etc)

-- Keep cool by having ice cream or shaved ice for snack
+- Keep cool by having ice cream or shaved ice for a snack

 - Drink lots of water to avoid becoming dehydrated but not too much that you will need to keep running to the bathroom during the trial